fusioncharts/dev_centre_docs/advanced-charting/annotations/real-life-use-cases.md

 ## Adding a Data Callout Label

-{% embed_chart {"source": "advanced-charting-annotations-real-life-use-cases-example-1.js", "id": "1"} %}
+{% embed_chart advanced-charting-annotations-real-life-use-cases-example-1.js %}

 The above chart shows the usage of annotations to create a callout (using a rectangle, a polygon, and a text annotation, grouped together) above a column.
 The annotations are dynamically  positioned using annotation macros.
 After the chart is rendered (when the [renderComplete]{% linkTo FusionCharts.events.renderComplete %}  event is triggered), the quarter with the highest revenue is determined and the annotation group is positioned over the data plot representing that quarter.

 The data structure for this chart is given below::

-{% embed_data {"source": "advanced-charting-annotations-real-life-use-cases-example-1.js"} %}
+{% embed_data advanced-charting-annotations-real-life-use-cases-example-1.js %}

 ## Providing More Information about Data Plots

-{% embed_chart {"source": "advanced-charting-annotations-real-life-use-cases-example-2.js", "id": "2"} %}
+{% embed_chart advanced-charting-annotations-real-life-use-cases-example-2.js %}

 The above chart compares the footfall at two stores, Bakersfield Central and Los Angeles Topanga.